★ Investing Strategy Research & Guides ★

 Graham’s approach is based on the theory that the market is inherently irrational.
 Mr. Market was Graham’s way of explaining that notion to ordinary people.

-Graham believed the ability to make money is the only criterion by which you should judge stocks.
-His first rule of investing best sums up the man’s philosophy.
-When faced with new stock, Graham asked investors, “Does it make money.”
+Graham believed that the ability to make money was the only criterion by which to judge stocks.
+His first rule of investing best sums up his philosophy.
+When faced with a new stock, Graham asked investors, “Does it make money?”

 Graham’s second rule of investing was to “see rule number one.”
-The ability to make money is the most important attribute of any investment in Graham’s teaching.
+In Graham’s teaching, the ability to make money is the most important attribute of any investment.

-To identify such stocks, Graham invented what he called the group approach.
+Graham invented what he called the group approach to identify such stocks.
 In the group approach, you identify criteria for undervalued stocks and search for equities that meet that criteria.

 Graham attracted attention for claiming that stocks picked with his group approach gained value at twice the Dow Jones rate.
 The Dow Jones Industrial Average was the most popular stock index in the 20th Century.